deadBlueShark/education/blockchain/microsoft-course-started-blockchain/what-is-blockchain.md

 Smart contracts are deployed to the blockchain and are referenced by an address.
 Just like data in the blockchain, a smart contract is immutable.
 Once deployed, the logic cannot be changed.
 Therefore, you can trust that smart contract logic always executes the same on all nodes.
 Any code changes require a new smart contract be deployed at a new address.

+### Blockchain types
+**1.Public**
+What if you wanted a network where you trusted no one?
+Anyone with Internet access can join your blockchain network.
+No onboarding is required and you don't have to ask an authority for permission.
+All transactions in the blockchain are visible by any node on the network.

+**2. Private**
+What if we had some trust of the participants in the blockchain network?
+The information stored in the blockchain would only be accessible to participants invited to the blockchain network.
+Private networks are semi-trusted networks.
+In a private network, there is an agreement between all participants about how they will leverage the blockchain.

+**3. Blockchain protocols**
+- Bitcoin
+- Ethereum
+- Others